RedFroggy/angular-starter-kit/README.md

 ## Generate swagger definition files

-`npm run swagger` : Wil generate the swagger files based on the [swagger-config.json](swagger-config.json) file.
+`npm run swagger` : Will generate the swagger files based on the [swagger-config.json](swagger-config.json) file.

 ## Perform a webpack bundle analysis